nathanross/Rust-Catalogue/README.md

-A set of specialized "awesome lists"
+A set of specialized "awesome"-type lists